Gekkio/mooneye-gb/docs/accuracy.markdown

 ### Some instructions take more cycles than just the memory accesses.
 At which point in the instruction execution do these extra cycles occur?

-These instructions cost more than the memory accesses:
+These instructions cost more than the memory accesses and need to be investigated:

 * LD SP, HL
 * LD HL, (SP+e)